Welcome to our website!

-The Colorado Advance Directives Consortium is an informal organization of professionals in healthcare, senior services, law, and ethics dedicated to improving the tools and processes for healthcare decision making in Colorado.
+The Colorado Advance Directives Consortium (“CADC,” “the Consortium”) is an informal organization of professionals in healthcare, senior services, law, and ethics dedicated to improving the tools and processes for healthcare decision making in Colorado.

 Since 2006, the CADC has played key roles in revising the Colorado CPR directive regulations and the Living Will statute, and launching the Medical Orders for Scope of Treatment program.

-IMPORTANT: The Medical Orders for Scope of Treatment program has been in effect in Colorado since 2010.
+IMPORTANT: The Medical Orders for Scope of Treatment program has been in effect in Colorado since passage of the “Directives Concerning Medical Orders for Scope of Treatment” statute (C.R.S.
+15-18.7-101-110) in 2010.
 (See MOST in Colorado page.)
 No patient or provider is required to complete a MOST form, however, when presented with a MOST, healthcare providers MUST:

 Until our education initiative is completed, the MOST form may not be immediately recognized by all healthcare providers in the state.
 You can help us educate your colleagues, providers, and provider partners by directing them to this site and to the educational programs.